Entity linking: Approaches

-Often entity linking systems cannot be strictly categorized in either category, but they make use of knowledge graphs that have been enriched with additional textual features extracted, for example, from the text corpora that were used to build the knowledge graphs themselves.
+Often entity linking systems use both knowledge graphs and textual features extracted from, for example, the text corpora used to build the knowledge graphs themselves.

-Text-based entity linking
+Text-based

-The seminal work by Cucerzan in 2007 proposed one of the first entity linking systems that appeared in the literature, and tackled the task of wikification, linking textual mentions to Wikipedia pages.
-This system partitions pages as entity, disambiguation, or list pages, used to assign categories to each entity.
+The seminal work by Cucerzan in 2007 published one of the first entity linking systems.
+Specifically, it tackled the task of wikification, that is, linking textual mentions to Wikipedia pages.
+This system categorizes pages into entity, disambiguation, or list pages.
 The set of entities present in each entity page is used to build the entity's context.
-The final entity linking step is a collective disambiguation performed by comparing binary vectors obtained from hand-crafted features, and from each entity's context.

-Cucerzan's entity linking system is still used as baseline for many recent works.
+The final step is a collective disambiguation by comparing binary vectors of hand-crafted features each entity's context.
+Cucerzan's system is still used as baseline for recent work.

-The work of Rao et al. is a well-known paper in the field of entity linking.
-The authors propose a two-step algorithm to link named entities to entities in a target knowledge base.
-First, a set of candidate entities is chosen using string matching, acronyms, and known aliases.
-Then the best link among the candidates is chosen with a ranking support vector machine (SVM) that uses linguistic features.
+Rao et al. proposed a two-step algorithm to link named entities to entities in a target knowledge base.
+First, candidate entities are chosen using string matching, acronyms, and known aliases.
+Then, the best link among the candidates is chosen with a ranking support vector machine (SVM) that uses linguistic features.

-Recent systems, such as the one proposed by Tsai et al., employ word embeddings obtained with a skip-gram model as language features, and can be applied to any language as long as a large corpus to build word embeddings is provided.
-Similarly to most entity linking systems, the linking is done in two steps, with an initial candidate entities selection and a linear ranking SVM as second step.
+Recent systems, such as by Tsai et al., use word embeddings obtained with a skip-gram model as language features, and can be applied to any language for which a large corpus to build word embeddings is available.
+Like most entity linking systems, it has two steps: an initial candidate selection, and ranking using linear SVM.

 Various approaches have been tried to tackle the problem of entity ambiguity.
-In the seminal approach of Milne and Witten, supervised learning is employed using the anchor texts of Wikipedia entities as training data.
+The seminal approach of Milne and Witten uses supervised learning using the anchor texts of Wikipedia entities as training data.
 Other approaches also collected training data based on unambiguous synonyms.